 - The extent to which each party has made such tangible and intangible contributions to the marriage as monetary and homemaker contributions, and tangible and intangible contributions by a party to the education, training or increased earning power of the other party;

-- The relative fault (who is more to blame) of the parties in cases where the court, in its discretion, deems it appropriate to do so; and
+- The relative fault of the parties (who is more to blame) in cases where the court, in its discretion, deems it appropriate to do so; and

 - Such other factors, including the tax consequences to each party, as are necessary to consider the equities between the parties.